vexlopy/pbs-kids-video-downloader/README.md

 ### 2. type in the show ID you would like to download (example: city-island)

-the link should be like this: https://content.services.pbskids.org/v2/kidspbsorg/programs/show-id/ and not this: https://content.services.pbs.org/v2/kidspbsorg/programs/show-id/ (this has a username and password on it)
+the link should be like this: https://content.services.pbskids.org/v2/kidspbsorg/programs/show-id/

 if you would have typed in the wrong id it would look like this: {"errorCode":404001,"errorMessage":"Page not found!"}